• Schedule of Events:

 The rising cost of housing is posing a significant challenge for universities, making it increasingly difficult to attract and retain faculty and staff.
 As housing affordability impacts talent recruitment, retention, and overall quality of life, many institutions are reassessing workforce housing demand and exploring viable solutions.

-Platinum Ballroom IJ
+Platinum Ballroom FG

-12:45 PM | CONFERENCE ENDS
+1:30 PM | CONFERENCE ENDS

 • Conference Ends | Exhibitor Breakdown